Wivelsfield: History

-Wivelsfield grew during the late Saxon and early Norman period, initially as extended pastures for pannage by a number of manors to the south.
-The name itself is of Anglo-Saxon origin meaning the field of a man named "Wifel".
+Wivelsfield grew during the late Saxon and early Norman periods, initially as extended pastures for pannage for a number of manors to the south.
+The name is of Anglo-Saxon origin, meaning the field of a man named "Wifel".
 There is an 8th-century (c.
 765) reference to the village as Wifelesfeld.

-In the Domesday Book of 1086, 1½ hides at Berth here were held by William de Warenne, perhaps part of the manor of Hurstpierpoint, West Sussex.
-The Stanmer parish owned the eastern portion of the parish until the 14th century.
+Although William de Warenne, son-in-law of the Conqueror, was listed in the Domesday Book of 1086 as the tenant-in-chief for many manors (including Hurstpierpoint) in the Rape of Lewes, to ensure commerce and unity the crown had placed some manors within the rape under the domination of other powerful lords.
+Part of the land that would become the parish of Wivelsfield was described as 1 1/2 hides at Berth in the ancient hundred of Streat (later named Street), then held by William de Braose.
+The eastern portion of Wivelsfield parish was part of Stanmer parish until the 14th century.
+Stanmer was owned by the Archbishop of Canterbury in 1066 and 1086.

 Ote Hall Congregational Chapel was erected in 1780 by the Selina Hastings, Countess of Huntingdon, who lived at Great Ote Hall and had converted a room in the house into a chapel two years earlier.
 Great Ote Hall was the only manor in the area, with much southern land being in the manors of Plumpton and Ditchling.

 In the 18th and early 19th centuries, Wivelsfield was the focus of a small group of local dissenters (Particular Baptists).
 In 1763, they broke from the larger General Baptist community at nearby Ditchling and formed a new meeting under Henry Booker, using a chapel built in 1780 (Bethel Strict Baptist Chapel) which remains in use.
 The surviving records and memorandum books, as well as Henry Booker's memoirs, provide insights into a small rural religious community of the period.

 The growth of Haywards Heath during the late 19th century meant some urbanisation to the north on the old Wivelsfield portion of Haywards Heath common.
 This part along with the former St Francis Hospital built as a lunatic asylum in 1859 were transferred out of the parish in 1934.